panmout/AKNNQ-Hadoop-2d3d/README.md

 # AKNNQ-Hadoop

-## A MapReduce implementation of a parallel and distributed algorithm for efficient solving of the All K Nearest Neighbor query involving Big Data
+## MapReduce implementation of a parallel and distributed algorithm for efficient solving of the All K Nearest Neighbor query involving Big Data

 ### Description
 The algorithm needs two user provided spatial datasets of point objects in the form {int, double, double} for 2D or {int, double, double, double} for 3d, with their coordinates normalized in the area (0,1).